xXbaodeptraiXx/BedrockServer2000/README.md

 ### Current features

 - Server stop message to let players know that the server will close in 10 seconds
-- Automated backup saving, loading and other automated functions
+- Automated backup saving, loading and other automated functions (has major bugs)
 - Server exit timeout (automatically kill the server process if its exit procedure takes more than 30 seconds)
 - Configuration file
-- Color-highlighted output in terminal
+- Ban list (has minor bugs)
-- Ban list
+- Color-highlighted output in terminal (not perfect)

 ### Unimplemented features